Pittosporum tobira aka Australian Laurel

 Australian Laurel, Japanese Cheesewood, Japanese Pittosporum

-How to care for Australian Laurel
+How difficult is it to take care of Australian Laurel

 Australian Laurel requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.